rute19104/draft-sofia-ietf-raw-requirements/draft-sofia-raw-industrialreq.md

 Power grid control concerns services that support communication links for predictive maintenance and to isolate faults on high voltage lines, transformers, reactors, etc. Reasons to integrate wireless concern: wire replacement maintenance cost reduction.

 * Bounded latency: 1-10ms.
 * Transmit data size (bytes): 20-50.
 * Time synchronization: IEEE 1588.
 * Tolerance to packet loss: yes.
 * Node density: 2-100.

 ## Wireless Avionics Intra-communication

 Wireless integration is also relevant to industrial environments in the context of replacing cabling.
-Within the context of avionics {{?AVIONICS}}, _Wireless Avionics Intra-communication (WAIC)_ systems {{?WAIC}} are expected to significantly benefit from  determinist communications, given their higher criticality.
+Within the context of avionics {{AVIONICS}}, _Wireless Avionics Intra-communication (WAIC)_ systems {{WAIC}} are expected to significantly benefit from  determinist communications, given their higher criticality.
 For instance, flight control systems, integrating a large number of endpoints (sensors and actuators), require high reliability and bounded latency to assist in estimating and controlling the state of the aircraft.
 Real-time data needs to be delivered with strict deadlines for most control systems.

 The WAIC standardization process is still ongoing, without a clear indication about the frequencies that would be reserved for such systems, although the frequency band 4.2 GHz to 4.4 GHz is the one that currently seems most popular.
 Nevertheless, independently of the allocated frequency bands, the determinisc guarantees required by WAIC services may be achieved by means of the integration of functionality developed in current wireless standards.